The Best Vizio TV of 2026 Reviews

 Vizio vs Hisense

-Hisense is a 'budget' brand like Vizio, but they're much more active and routinely release new models.
+Hisense is a budget brand like Vizio, but they're much more active and routinely release new models.
 Not only do they have a wider variety of TVs than Vizio offers, but Hisense's offerings are of very high quality for the price, so you're more likely to find what you're looking for when shopping for a Hisense when compared to Vizio.

 Vizio vs TCL

-TCL used to be a 'budget' brand like Hisense and Vizio, but their TVs have been creeping up in price.
+TCL used to be a budget brand like Hisense and Vizio, but their TVs have been creeping up in price.
 Still, they're generally cheaper than the big-name brands and offer various quality TVs at every price point.
 They're much more active in the market than Vizio is, so much like with Hisense, you're more likely to find a good quality TV at an attractive price when shopping for a TCL than you will with Vizio at the moment.

 Overall, Vizio TVs are well-priced and have good picture quality.
 However, they don't have the high-end feel of some other brands, and their OS is laggy at times and not as full-featured as the competitors, as there are often a ton of bugs associated with their TVs that can even get worse over time.
 If you don't care about your TV's smart features, most Vizio TVs offer decent value.
-However, since their models are very hard to find in North America, you're better off shopping for a TV from other brands like Hisense and TCL.
+However, since most of their models are very hard to find in North America, you're better off shopping for a TV from other brands like Hisense and TCL.

 2026 Lineup